nrwl/nx-workshop/docs/lab19/LAB.md

     }
     ```

-11. Next we'll need to add a `deploy` target to our `apps/api/project.json` file:
+11. Next we'll need to add a `deploy` target to our `apps/api/project.json` file (don't forget to put your apps name in `flayAppName` field):

     ```json
     {